ReadyResearch/site-aigovernance-aus/content/survey/2025/index.md

         The *Survey Assessing Risks from AI* (SARA) generates 'evidence for action', to help public and private actors make the decisions needed for safer AI development and use.

-        This survey investigates public concerns about different risks from AI, public support for AI development and regulation, and priority governance actions to address risks from AI (with a focus on government action).
+        Our surveys investigate public concerns about diverse risks from AI, from AI being used to spread fake and harmful content online, to AI being used for the creation of biological and chemical weapons; public support for AI development and regulation; and priority governance actions to address risks from AI (with a focus on government action).

+        **2025 Survey:** We recruited 933 Australians through online representative quota sampling stratified by age, sex, and Australian state / territory.

-        We recruit a representative sample of Australians through online quota sampling stratified by age, sex, and Australian state / territory.
-We conduct multilevel regression with poststratification to construct more accurate population estimates based on Australian Census data.
+        **2024 Survey:** We recruited 1,141 Australians through online representative quota sampling stratified by age, sex, and Australian state / territory.
+We also conducted multilevel regression with poststratification to construct more accurate population estimates based on 2021 Australian Census data.

         This project is a collaboration between Ready Research and The University of Queensland.
-The project team is [Dr Alexander Saeri](https://www.linkedin.com/in/aksaeri/), [Dr Michael Noetel](https://www.linkedin.com/in/mnoetel/), and [Jessica Graham](https://www.linkedin.com/in/jessica-jane-graham/).
+The project team includes [Dr Alexander Saeri](https://www.linkedin.com/in/aksaeri/), [Dr Michael Noetel](https://www.linkedin.com/in/mnoetel/), [Jessica Graham](https://www.linkedin.com/in/jessica-jane-graham/), and [Dr Peter Slattery](https://www.linkedin.com/in/peterslattery1/).

     design:
       columns: '2'